MagicEmperor30/AnimeSuggestion/README.md

-Certainly!
-Here’s the updated README without the command-line instructions:

 Anime Suggestion Website

 Overview
 The Anime Suggestion Website is a web application designed to recommend anime based on user preferences.
 By leveraging a robust backend, the app provides personalized anime suggestions, making it easier for users to discover new content tailored to their interests.